JenushanthAts/admin_panel/README.md

 step14:User list page is created and routes also has been establised for each page.Then edit and delete funtionalities is done

+step15: edit page for user information is created in which two flex box created.One box is created completely and other is just has been started

 step 15 : edit page for user has been created.